CommunityToolkit/Labs-Windows/template/README.md

 #### Uno Templates

 It can be helpful to install the [Uno Platform Templates](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) in order to use their templates when creating new Pages in Sample and Test projects.

+#### Sample Page

+If when adding a new page to the sample project you run into errors, try resetting the csproj file, it's setup to automatically include all XAML files.